 Currently there are very efficient ways to peg the price of something to something else, let’s say (to keep it simple) $1.
 The first of these would be to execute a trust deed (cost: $0) saying that some entity, e.g. a bank, holds a set sum of money, say $1 billion, on trust absolutely for the holders of a token, which let’s call Dollarcoin for present purposes.
 If the token is redeemable at par from that bank (qua Trustee and not as depository), then the token ought to trade at close to $1, with perhaps a slight discount depending on the insolvency risk to which a Dollarcoin holder is exposed (although there are well-worn methods to keep the underlying dollars insolvency-remote, i.e. insulated from the risk of a collapse of that bank).

 Put another way, there is a way to turn 1 dollarcoin into a $1 here.
-Easy-peasy, no questions asked.
+Easy-peasy, no questions asked, with ancient technology like paper and pens or SQL tables.
 The downside of course is that you need to 100% cash collateralize the system, which is (from a cost of capital perspective) rather expensive.
 This is the reason why fractional reserve banking exists.

 Convertibility, no parity